 Of course, first you’ll need a business plan explaining the management skills of the owner, a cash-flow projection for the next 12 to 24 months, a good description of what the business does, a list of potential loan collateral and, if the business exists, two to three years of financial statements or tax returns.
 Once you’ve gone through those details and know how much money you need (and for how long), there are three main sectors to search for financing — conventional, Small Business Administration and alternative loans

 Finally, your credit scores as they now stand will play a large part in whether you qualify for a loan and what kind of terms you’ll be offered.
 Whether you’re concerned about qualifying or not, it’s good to know where your credit stands before applying for a loan.
-You can get your two free credit scores, updated monthly, on Credit.com.
+You can get your two free credit scores, updated every 14 days, on Credit.com.